How to lose 30 pounds in a month and keep it off for good!

 2. Eat a High Protein Breakfast

-Not only can a healthy breakfast help to balance hunger levels throughout the day and prevent over-eating, but it also keeps your metabolism functioning at its best.
+Starting a day with a healthy meal can help balance hunger levels throughout the day.
+It can also keep your metabolism running at its best.

 Aim to get a minimum of 10-15 grams of protein at your meal from a high-quality, lean protein source.

-Good sources of protein include eggs (whole egg or egg whites), meat, poultry, and dairy from animal sources.
+Good sources of protein include eggs (whole egg or egg whites), meat, poultry, and dairy.

 The Best High-Protein Foods Breakfast